-101. To the extent applicable, the requirements of 35 U.S.C. § 287(a) have been met with respect to the '900 patent.

-102. Because of Target's infringement of the '900 patent, Soverain has suffered monetary damages, and seeks recovery in an amount adequate to compensate for Target's infringement, but in no event less than a reasonable royalty for the use made of the invention by Target together with interest and costs as fixed by the Court.
+- 101. To the extent applicable, the requirements of 35 U.S.C. § 287(a) have been met with respect to the '900 patent. - 102.
+Because of Kohl's infringement of the '900 patent, Soverain has suffered monetary damages, and seeks recovery in an amount adequate to compensate for Kohl's infringement, but in no event less than a reasonable royalty for the use made of the invention by Kohl's together with interest and costs as fixed by the Court.

-COUNT III INFRINGEMENT OF U.S. PATENT NO. 5,708,780
+COUNT III INFRINGEMENT OF U.S. PATENT No. 5,708,780

-103. Soverain references and incorporates by reference the preceding paragraphs of this Complaint as if fully set forth herein.

-104. Target designed, made, used, sold, and/or offered for sale in the United States products and/or services for processing service requests from a client to a server system through a network.

-105. Target designed, made, sold, offered to sell, imported, and/or used the Target.com Webpage, servers and computer equipment including: (i) web pages and content to be interactively presented in browsers, including, without limitation, the web pages and content accessible via www.target.com and maintained on servers located within and/or accessible from the United States under the control of Target; (ii) software, including, without limitation, software that allows content to be interactively presented in and/or served to browsers; and/or (iii) computer equipment, including, without limitation, computer equipment that stores, serves, and/or runs any of the foregoing (collectively, the "target '780 Product(s)").

-106. On information and belief, one or more Target subsidiaries and/or affiliates used the Target '780 Products in regular business operations.

-107. On information and belief, one or more of the Target '780 Products include technology for processing service requests from a client to server system through a network.
+- 103. Soverain references and incorporates by reference the preceding paragraphs of this Complaint as if fully set forth herein. - 104.
+Kohl's designed, made, used, sold, and/or offered for sale in the United States products and/or services for processing service requests from a client to a server system through a network. - Webpage, servers and computer equipment including: (i) web pages and content to be interactively presented in browsers, including, without limitation, the web pages and content accessible via www.kohls.com and maintained on servers located within and/or accessible from the United States under the control of Kohl's; (ii) software, including, without limitation, software that allows content to be interactively presented in and/or served to browsers; and/or (iii) computer equipment, including, without limitation, computer equipment that stores, serves, and/or runs any of the foregoing (collectively, the "Kohl's '780 Product(s)"). - 106.
+On information and belief, one or more Kohl's subsidiaries and/or affiliates used the Kohl's '780 Products in regular business operations. - 107.
+On information and belief, one or more of the Kohl's '780 Products include technology for processing service requests from a client to server system through a network.